Metallography: A look deep inside

 The functional principle of metallography

-Careful sample preparation of the components is essential in order to visualise the microstructure.
+Careful sample preparation of the components is essential to visualise the microstructure.
 The sample is first cut at a suitable position and usually embedded in plastic (i.e. caked with liquid plastic and solidified into a standard-sized "polished section").
 Embedding facilitates further handling of the sample.

-The reflective and nearly undeformed section surface created in this way must be etched in the next step in order to create a contrast between the different structural components.
+The reflective and nearly undeformed section surface created in this way must be etched in the next step to create a contrast between the different structural components.
 Depending on the material and the property to be examined, different acids and alkalis are used.

 The analysis is then carried out under a reflected-light microscope (depending on the case, also under a scanning electron microscope).
 Here, our materials scientists and material testers examine, for example, the crystal structure, grain sizes, phase distribution and layer thicknesses.